 \begin{remark} The situation where $S\neq const$ corresponds to a perturbed cusp, see\cite{cuspcon}.
 Note that perturbations of a geometry should be expected to arise in quantum gravity.
-For singularities that are neither conical nor cuspidal, one would need a better understanding of the degeneracies of resolved metrics, see \cite{cuspcon}. \end{remark} \begin{remark} A reader may argue that the cuspidal manifold was in Euclidean space-time.
-Indeed, the analysis has to be done for Lorentzian manifolds separately.
-However, as DeWitt noticed, in quantum gravity, one can, if there is no singular obstruction, choose a coordinate system with $\alpha=1$ and $\beta_i=0$ in \ref{dewittparam} and the residual metric over which the path integral is summed is then purely Riemannian.
-If we restrict us to this case, then a cuspidal singularity just in $\gamma_{ij}$ would be causing difficulties for classical and quantum fields $X^\mu(\sigma,\tau)$ on the target space-time if they are determined by the Polyakov action. \end{remark}
+For other singularities that are neither exactly conical nor cuspidal, one would need a better understanding of the degeneracies of resolved metrics, see \cite{cuspcon}. \end{remark} \begin{remark} A reader may argue that the cuspidal manifold was in Euclidean space-time.
+Indeed, the analysis would have to be done for Lorentzian manifolds separately.
+However, as DeWitt noticed, in quantum gravity, one can, if there is no obstruction, choose a coordinate system with $\alpha=1$ and $\beta_i=0$ in Eq. (\ref{dewittparam}) and the residual metric $\gamma_{ij}$ over which the path integral is summed is then purely Riemannian.
+If we restrict us to this case, then a perturbed cuspidal singularity just in $\gamma_{ij}$ would cause difficulties for classical and quantum fields $X^\mu(\sigma,\tau)$ on the target space-time if they are determined by the Polyakov action. \end{remark}

 \begin{remark} Note also that the resolutions had boundary singularities and were therefore not 'full' resolutions.
 Hence, one can not make any conclusions about particle numbers that an observer will see with these methods.
 But as we have argued, it is generally difficult to make such arguments with blow-ups due to their arbitrary curvature.
 Even if we had used a full resolution without boundary singularities, it may not have captured particle production effects that may be due to the singularity acting as a boundary.